logstash-plugins/logstash-filter-aggregate/README.md

 * the key point is the "||=" ruby operator.
 it allows to initialize 'sql_duration' map entry to 0 only if this map entry is not already initialized

-## Example #3
+## Example #3 : no end event

-Third use case: You have a start event, however no specific end event.
+Third use case: You have no specific end event.

 A typical case is aggregating or tracking user behaviour.
 We can track a user by its ID through the events, however once the user stops interacting, the events stop coming in.
 There is no specific event indicating the end of the user's interaction.